brodycj/cordova-sqlite-legacy/README.md

   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

-## Before asking for help with a pre-populated database

-This plugin has been tested and successfully used with pre-populated databases.
-But you have to do it very carefully.
-If you are having any trouble, please start with a new, clean Cordova project, add this plugin, use the `sqlite3` tool to make a small test database, and try to read it.

 ## What will be supported for free